Zum Inhalt springen

 The Goal Isn't Perfect Skin—It's Healthy Skin

-Here's something worth saying clearly: the goal of skincare for kids is not perfection.
+Here's something worth saying clearly: the goal of skincare for children is not perfection.
 It's protection.

-Healthy skin habits built early—cleansing away dirt and sweat, maintaining hydration, and applying daily sun protection—give children's skin the support it needs to thrive.
-What children don't need are multi-step routines, exfoliants, retinoids, or trendy adult serums marketed through social media.
+Healthy skin habits built early—cleansing away dirt and sweat, maintaining hydration and applying daily sun protection—give children's skin the support it needs to thrive.
+What children don't need are multi-step routines, exfoliants, retinoids or trendy adult serums promoted through social media.
 Simple is almost always better when it comes to gentle care for growing skin.

 At What Age Should Kids Start Using Skincare?